David Johnson (photographer): Later years

 In 1999, his daughter encouraged him to submit photographs to a KQED documentary on the history of the Fillmore District.
 The documentary subsequently included 17 historic photographs of Johnson's, and renewed his photography career.
 In the summer of 2000, an exhibition of his Fillmore collection was held at Fort Mason and the Center for African and African American Art and Culture.
 Exhibits of historic and contemporary photographs followed, including showings at California State University, Chico, the University of California, Merced, and galleries in Atlanta and Washington, D. C.

-He was the recipient of the Certificate of Honor in Photography from Mayor of San Francisco Gavin Newsom in 2004, and the Fillmore Heritage Pioneer Award in 2011.
+Johnson was the recipient of the Certificate of Honor in Photography from Mayor of San Francisco Gavin Newsom in 2004, and the Fillmore Heritage Pioneer Award in 2011.
 In 2012 he produced a book, A Dream Begun So Long Ago, written by his wife Jacqueline Annette Sue.
 He has served as chairman of the Mayor's Committee to Restore Haight Ashbury and as past president of the San Francisco African American Historical & Cultural Society.
 His name is engraved in the sidewalk of the Fillmore's Gene Suttle Plaza.
 In 2017, his name was among the contenders to replace the name of San Francisco's Justin Herman Plaza.

-Johnson considers himself a modern-day "griot", a story teller, historian and narrator of West African culture.
-He is still active in photography, although has shifted more towards preserving his legacy, and as of 2015 was working on a project on the black slaves of Sullivan's Island, South Carolina.
+Johnson considered himself a modern-day "griot", a story teller, historian and narrator of West African culture.
+In later years, while remaining active in photography, he shifted towards preserving his legacy, and as of 2015 was working on a project on the black slaves of Sullivan's Island, South Carolina.
 In 2016 the Bancroft Library at the University of California, Berkeley acquired Johnson's archive of some 5,000 negatives and prints, the first collection of an African American photographer to be archived in the library.

 Personal life

 Johnson had four children with his first wife, Lucy Ellis, who died in 2008.
 He later married Jacqueline Annette Sue, an author.
-He was a long-time resident of San Francisco's Fillmore District, and later relocated to Marin County, where he resides in Greenbrae, California.
+He was a long-time resident of San Francisco's Fillmore District, and later relocated to Marin County, where he resided in Greenbrae, California.
+David Johnson died from complications of dementia and pneumonia at his home on March 1, 2024, at the age of 97.